 “Caught?
 I’ve never seen you doing anything you could get in trouble for.”

 “The point is to not be seen.
 You have a lot to learn, Lupin.
-You and the rest of the Marauders.
+You and the rest of that little group of yours.
 That’s why you always end up in detention.”

 We walked into Zonko’s, where it was crowded as usual.
 Remus shrugged.
 “Well, one does tend to get caught for the really ingenious pranks,” he said jokingly.
 “So I’ve no need to be jealous.”